 This program gives Pittsburgh-area teachers the opportunity to enhance students’ educational experiences and enrich the curriculum by bringing experts on, and visitors from, the REES region to speak at the schools.
 School visitors may speak on a wide variety of topics related to Eastern Europe, Russia and other countries of the former Soviet Union, including language, culture, history, current issues and the arts.
 Lessons on the Russian alphabet and basic phrases, Ukrainian egg decorating, etc. are available.
 Faculty at colleges in the Pittsburgh region also may request speakers.
 Visits are free of charge to the schools, although REES requests at least three weeks’ advance notice.
 To schedule a school visit for your classroom, please contact REES Assistant Director Zsuzsanna Magdo.

 - Czech Republic

 Professional Development Workshops for Teachers

 REES cooperates with the African, Asian, European Union, Global, International Business, and Latin American Studies programs at the University of Pittsburgh to organize annual professional development workshops for K-12 teachers on various aspects of international studies.
 With generous support from the Longview Foundation for Education in World Affairs and International Understanding, our centers have recently partnered with Pitt's College in High School Program to globalize college education in Pennsylvania secondary schools.
-The 2018 Summer Institute currently accepts applications from high school teachers interested in obtaining certification to teach social studies and world language courses that offer transferable Pitt credit.
-Apply by January 15, 2018.
+The 2018 Summer Institute accepts applications from high school teachers interested in obtaining certification to teach social studies and world language courses that offer transferable Pitt credit.
+Apply by March 1.
 Contact REES Assistant Director Zsuzsanna Magdo for more information.